grep MB8 client_* | grep Thread | grep parl1 | awk '{print $1}' | sort -u

 Control Structures

 Script languages make use of programming control structures, such as "if" statements and "loops".
-Those for C Shell are described below.
+Those for C Shell are described below.if

 Syntax: